dustedmtl/lastu/README.md

 ## Input and output

-Properties can be queried for lemmas, form or 'unwords' (i.e. words that are not proper Finnish).
+Properties can be queried for lemmas, form or 'non-words' (i.e. words that are not proper Finnish).

 Supported output formats are CSV, TSV and Excel (xlsx).
 The data can also be copied to clipboard.